marissawyl/Python_Project_Exercises/Exercise_4/README.md

 - Both correlation coefficients (Pearson = 0.060, Spearman = 0.138) confirm this weak association, which suggesting that Bitcoin’s price swings weren’t primarily driven by short-term changes in trading volume.
 - The slight positive skew hints that on some days, higher volumes coincide with larger returns, but this pattern isn’t consistent enough to indicate a stable correlation.

-## 4. How did Bitcoin’s price move during 2016, a year that set the stage before its big boom in 2017?
+## 4. How did Bitcoin’s price move during 2016 (a year that set the stage before its big boom in 2017)?

 To explore this, I focused on Bitcoin’s 2016 price data and identified its largest single rally and drawdown within the year.
 The line chart shows the daily closing prices, with key points marked to highlight both extremes: a sharp 33.4% surge and a 28.6% drop.
 This simple view helps capture how quickly the market could swing during Bitcoin’s early adoption phase, capturing the tension between optimism and correction in a single year.